-Insert 552.223-72, Hazardous Material Information, in any solicitation that provides for delivery of hazardous materials on an f.o.b. origin basis.
+Insert the provision at 552.223-72, Hazardous Material Information, in solicitations that provide for the delivery of hazardous materials on an f.o.b. origin basis.

 Subpart 523.4 - Use of Recovered Materials and Biobased Products

 523.404 Agency affirmative procurement programs.